Ken2399/static_page_django/README.md

-Static webpage built with Django and deployed on Heroku.
+Static webpage built with Django and deployed on Heroku at https://kens-static-page-django.herokuapp.com/.